 - Disable all eventual built-in filters, such as deblocking, brightness correction, etc, in order to save the video without any processing.

 - Start CamStudio, select from menu Region and then Fixed Region, then push the button Select.
 Drag a rectangle around the proprietary player.
-You don’t need to be very precise and you can include even the window borders, since you can also crop out later the unwanted regions.
+You don’t need to be very precise.
+You can include even the window borders, since you can also crop out later the unwanted regions.

 - Select from menu Options the entry Cursor Options and then select Hide Cursor.